ghacks Technology News

 You can adjust the transparency level of the output window or move Netmeter into the system tray.
 You can also adjust the colors of the graph if you like, the default colors have a nice contrast though.

-netmeter monitor network traffic The most important feature of Netmeter is however not information about the current network traffic but the statistics that it accumulates over time.
-In short, it displays totals for the day, week and month as well as projected figures for the same periods.
+The most important feature of Netmeter is however not information about the current network traffic but that it accumulates data over time that you can access whenever the need arises.
+In short, it displays totals for the day, week and month as well as projected figures for the same period.

-netmeter Netmeter has an alert function that warns you when you reach a defined amount of gigabytes during a day, week or month.
-This is probably the best feature for users with limited bandwidth accounts making sure that you do not have to pay additional fees to your provider because you went over your bandwidth limit.
+Netmeter has an alert function that warns you when you reach a defined amount of Gigabytes during a day, week or month.
+This is probably the best feature for users with limited bandwidth accounts as it helps them to not go over the limit that they have available.
+Some providers charge extra automatically when you cross the limit, others may reduce the speed of the connection or even block access completely.

 Best of all it is free to use and does not use many resources.
 Available only for Microsoft Windows.